nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p2.md

 ---
 layout: post
 author: Nishant Kelkar
-title: Cuda Constructs - Part 2
+title: Cuda Constructs Part 2 - Vector Addition
 tags: computer-science
 ---

-* This will become a table of contents (this text will be scrapped).
-{:toc}

 In [the part-1 blog post]({% post_url 2025-07-30-cuda-concepts-p1 %}) on this topic, we reviewed what a Grid, Block, and Thread were.
 We also saw how these are arranged in CUDA for facilitating parallelism of computation (which ultimately runs in each Thread).
 In this post, we will continue our review of key CUDA constructs.
 Particularly, we will dive into:
 1. How to write a CUDA kernel in C
 2. How to run the CUDA kernel as part of a C++ program (on a T4 GPU)

 We will build upon our findings from part 1 of the series.

+* This will become a table of contents (this text will be scrapped).
+{:toc}

 ## CUDA programs in C